Fees, Insurance and Office Policies

 Some of the first and most common questions from potential clients about anxiety counseling are about the fee and whether insurance will cover the cost.

 The information below explains my policies and procedures for insurance reimbursement and my session fee.

 Please note that each session is 45 minutes in length and the session fees listed below apply to the type of therapy/counseling that is reserved at the time the appointment is scheduled.
 Please call the office at (408) 264-3082 if you have any questions.

 Fees are due at the beginning of each session.
-Check, cash, and credit card (Visa and MasterCard) payments are accepted.
+Credit card (Visa and MasterCard) and cash payments are accepted.

 If you need to cancel or reschedule an appointment, please do so by phone by calling 408-315-0645 with 48 hours notice before your scheduled appointment time.
 This allows my office time to offer that hour to someone else.
 If you do not show for your appointment, or if you cancel or reschedule with less than 48 hours notice, you will be charged the regular fee for the type of therapy/counseling session that you reserved.